 Marie has worked as a primary school teacher for the past years where she discovered that there is so much that one person can do for the future generation of her country.
 At the age of 28 and with an associate’s degree in Biology she did not felt fully accomplished since she has always had a passion for the natural world.
 As a part time employee at BVEC she can see as a great platform where she can combine her passion, her goal and who she wants to be in life.
 She feels she has so much she can give to her community and wish to contribute to make a better Belize.

-I was born on October 13th, 1992 at the Belize City hospital.
-I was the second child in my family with an older brother.
-I lived and grew up at Orange Walk Town in the Orange Walk District of Belize.
-There I attended San Francisco Primary Roman Catholic School.
-I graduated form San Francisco R.C.
+Alvaro lives and grew up at Orange Walk Town in the Orange Walk District of Belize.
+He has an older brother.
+He attended San Francisco Primary Roman Catholic School, graduated from San Francisco R.C.
 School in 2005 and later went to attend Bishop Martin High School still in Orange Walk Town.
-In 2009 I became a proud graduate of Bishop Martin high school and was determined to continue my education.
-Muffles Junior College was the next step in my life in which i majored in Biology.
-In 2011 I obtained by associates degree in Biology from Muffles junior college.
+In 2009 he graduated from Bishop Martin High school and was determined to continue his education.
+Muffles Junior College was the next step in which he majored in Biology.
+In 2011 Alvaro obtained his Associates degree in Biology from Muffles Junior College.